WPDevelopers/embedpress/readme.txt

 = Do I Need Coding Skills To Use EmbedPress? =

 Not at all.
 You can set up everything your team needs without any coding knowledge.
 We made it super easy.

+== Frequently Asked Questions ==

+### Where Can I Get Embedding Solutions Support?

+You can ask for help via [the EmbedPress contact form](https://embedpress.com/contact/).

+### Do I Need Coding Skills To Use EmbedPress?

+Not at all.
+You can set up everything your team needs without any coding knowledge.
+We made it super easy.

+Can I Embed Pages And Posts Of Any Website Into Embedpress?

+Yes, with EmbedPress you can now embed any website.
+Just copy the page or post URL and paste it into the EmbedPress blocks.
+This is called EmbedPress Wrapper.

+Do I Need To Integrate API Keys To Showcase Social Feeds On My Website?

+No. while you are embedding Facebook, Twitter, TikTok, etc. posts using EmbedPress, just copy the URL and use it directly.

+How To Customize Embedded Content iFrames?

+Just after embedding the content into your website using EmbedPress, iFrame customization panel will appear.
+From there, you can update iFrame height and width.

 == Screenshots ==